Write & Rewrite

 The quality of the output will depend on the amount of text that needs to be redrafted.

 If the LLM's task involves completely rewriting large chunks of text (i.e., if the LLM has to generate completely new chunks of text), then you are strongly advised to rewrite only a few clauses at a time — certainly not more than roughly one page at a time.
+As LLMs get better over time, this limit will probably improve, but for the moment we advise you to keep your redrafting selection relatively small.

 It is possible to ask the LLM to review many pages at once — e.g., asking it to proofread an entire document looking for obvious mistakes, or to change a certain party from singular to plural.
 In such case the amount of text that must be produced by the LLM is not so substantial (typically only a few descriptions of words that need to be changed), so often this works reasonably well.
 However, you are strongly advised to pay attention to what the LLM drafted, because mistakes will arise.